TiagoMA90/connect/README.md

 # Connect
 Connect is a generic Social media platform that allows users to create Posts, write Comments, leave Likes & Follow other Users.
-The app was designed to allow Users to share photos with a little description and title, within the community.
+Very much similar to Instagram and Twitter, the app was designed to allow Users to share photos with a little description and title, within the community.
-In sum, it is a website where Users can share their pictures & give feedback to others.
+In short, it is a website where Users can share their pictures & give feedback to others.

 [Image for the screen sizes]